Woolwich

 A 3 mile circular walk around Woolwich town centre, riverside and Royal Arsenal site

-Begin at Woolwich Arsenal Station
+Begin at Woolwich Arsenal Station (also served by DLR)

 Walk to the left along Woolwich New Road

-Go left along Wellington Street
+Go left at Wellington Street

-Opposite the pub go along Market Street
+Go right along Market Street

 Go left along Calderwood Street